-- 7.5 Regarding her claims under article 26 of the Covenant, the author submits that she did submit court decisions supporting her claim that, for many years, the Tax Agency exempted members of other religious orders from taxation on the financial support they receive from their respective orders.
+- 7.5 Regarding their claims under article 26 of the Covenant, the authors submit that they did submit court decisions supporting their claim that, for many years, the Tax Agency exempted members of other religious orders from taxation on the financial support they receive from their respective orders.
 It lies with the State party to prove that there has been a change in that practice after 1990.
-The evidence she provided to the domestic courts and to the Committee in appendix 26, which is based on publicly available tax information, is certainly proof to the contrary. - 7.6 The author reiterates that the domestic courts failed to provide justification for the differential treatment.
+The evidence they provided to the domestic courts and to the Committee in appendix 45, which is based on publicly available tax information, is certainly proof to the contrary. - 7.6 The authors reiterate that the domestic courts failed to provide justification for the differential treatment.
 The fact that the courts merely made reference to another case, without explaining why they considered the two cases to be identical, does not live up to the guarantees enshrined in article 26 of the Covenant.
 This comparison is especially problematic because the domestic courts seem to have reached their conclusion on the basis of their assessment that the applicant in the referenced case had engaged in some outreach work.
-However, this apparently decisive factor was never argued to be present in the author's case. - 7.7 The author also contests the State party's observations under article 18 of the Covenant.
-She questions the relevance of the cases of the European Court of Human Rights cited by the State party as they seem to concern the adverse effect of an otherwise valid piece of tax legislation.
-In the present case, however, she is challenging the discriminatory refusal of the application of an existing tax privilege granted to members of other religious orders and to volunteers of the European Volunteer Service.
-The European Court has already held that the member State's refusal to provide the author with a tax privilege, while granting it to members of other religious orders goes to the freedom to manifest one's religion.23 - 7.8 The author maintains that the domestic courts' decisions summarily rejecting her claim and the absence of an oral hearing throughout the domestic proceedings violate her fair trial rights, including her right to equality of arms and a reasoned decision.
+However, this apparently decisive factor was never argued to be present in the authors' case. - 7.7 The authors also contest the State party's observations under article 18 of the Covenant.
+They question the relevance of the cases of the European Court of Human Rights cited by the State party as they seem to concern the adverse effect of an otherwise valid piece of tax legislation.
+In the present case, however, they are challenging the discriminatory refusal of the application of an existing tax privilege granted to members of other religious orders and to volunteers of the European Volunteer Service.
+The European Court has already held that the member State's refusal to provide the authors with a tax privilege, while granting it to members of other religious orders, goes to the freedom to manifest one's religion. - 7.8 The authors maintain that the domestic courts' decisions summarily rejecting their claim and the absence of an oral hearing throughout the domestic proceedings violate their fair trial rights, including their right to equality of arms and a reasoned decision.